kaashmonee/rM2FS/README.md

 The current way to save files is via the Python pickling tool.
 This, however, poses a substantial security vulnerability as cited in: https://nvd.nist.gov/vuln/detail/CVE-2019-12760.
 This is not a concern if it accepts trusted pickle files, but should be of serious concern if this code is used over a network to accept unknown pickle files, which could lead to arbitrary code execution.

 ## Authors
-(c) Skanda Kaashyap, Carnegie Mellon University
+Skanda Kaashyap, Carnegie Mellon University